chaimvaid/devconfig/README.md

 Custom configurable script for a "Microsoft Mouse Microsoft Comfort Mouse 4500".

-For other mouse with similar buttons can change the name of the script mouse.
+For other mouse with similar buttons you can change the name of the  mouse in script.

 python and python evdev must be installed: